1. Gatorade and Propel

 Madison currently owns her own juice bar in Needham, Massachusetts, and debuted a new snack bar company BeBOLD — not owned by PepsiCo — in 2019.

-Those bright red boxes of pancake mix and bottles of sweet syrup are found in many American kitchens, but the Aunt Jemima branding will soon be a thing of the past.
+Those bright red boxes of pancake mix and bottles of sweet syrup are found in many American kitchens, but they aren't straight from a homey bakery, like the picture would have you think.

-PepsiCo announced in June 2020 that it would drop the controversial name and image; the new branding is expected to hit shelves in 2021.
+PepsiCo announced in June 2020 that it would drop the controversial name and image; Pearl Milling Company was chosen as the new name after extensive market research was conducted.

 If you enjoy drinking your fruits and veggies instead of chewing them, you should be familiar with this popular smoothie and juice brand.